The Pool Preserve

 We received the second section of the property from the Sennebec Lake Association in 2002 after the association removed a 100-year-old dam that they had been maintaining.
 To replace the the old dam, a new rock-crib dam was constructed further up the river at the outlet of Sennebec Pond.
 Together, these two parcels create an interesting slice of history.

 The Pool Preserve is open to the public for day use; no overnight camping is allowed.
-Hunting is permitted with written permission.
+A short .25-mile trail provides access to the river on the east side.
+Access to the west side is from the Fisherman’s Access off of Route 131 just south of the intersection with Butler Road.
+Hunting is permitted with prior permission.

 Download the Google Earth/KML File